digyx/blog/content/posts/anime.md

 This is just a table of anime I've seen recently enough to rank.
 They're ordered from favourite to least (with ones I'm currently watching being listed at the top), but I also gave them a more *objective* rating...if that's even possible.
 Yes, I'm biased.
 No, you shouldn't watch Domestic Girlfriend.

 To explain the "Status" column, those marked "Watching..." with the season listed indicates that I'm currently watching that season.
 Those marked with just a season (ex.
 S2) means I've only watched up until that season, and I try to notate in parenthesis if more has come out since.
-Those marked "COMPLETE" have finished their main stories.
+Those marked "Complete" have finished their main stories.
 Sequel shows count as different shows.
 Note that shows that I'm caught up on are not marked complete until their story has finished.

 For the hell of it, I'll leave little reviews below the table for some standouts.